stonerlab/stonerplots/docs/TEMPLATE.md

 # Documentation Template

 This template defines the structure and style for functions, class and method documentation.

-Docstrings should be written in ReStructured Text format.
+- Docstrings should be written in ReStructured Text format suitable for use with the sphinx documentation package.
+- If the docstring contains any backslash \ characters, then it must be set as a Python raw-string with the letter `r` before the opening quotes.
+- All documentation should be written in British Englsh.
+- The closing quotes should be on a separate line.
+- Lines must be less than 119 characters long.

 ## General Structure

+1. **One Line Summary**

+    - A description of the purpose of the class, function or method written as an imperitive satement in one line.
+    - The on line summary should start on the same line as the openning triple quotes of the docstring.

 1. **Short Summary**

-    - A brief description of the class or method functionality.
+    - A brief description and explanation of the class, function or method functionality.
-    - This should include a one line summary written as an imperitive satement, followed by a longer summary of the purpose of the class, function or method.
-    - The on line summary should start on the openning """" of the docstring.

 1. **Args**